sidmocodes/sidmocodes.github.io/CONTRIBUTE.md

 2. Clone the SidMoCodes project to your local machine.
 3. Rename the cloned directory to match your domain name.
 4. Customize the contents of `index.html` and associated files as needed.
+5. If you decide to fork the project instead of clone, rename your instance of the repo to `<yourusername>.github.io`

 The project utilizes HTML, CSS, JavaScript, and Bootstrap 5.1.0.